-Question Palco Public Partnerships (PPL) What is your Colorado office location and contact information?
-1600 Broadway Suite 1616 Denver, CO 80202 Phone: 1-866-710-0456 Email: co-cdass@palcofirst.com Website: www.palcofirst.com 1400 16 th Street 16 Market Square, Suite 400 Denver CO 80202 Phone: 1-888-752-8250 Email: ppcdass@pplfirst.com Website: www.pplfirst.com What are your office hours?
-Staff are available in-person at our office by appointment, Mondays through Fridays 8am to 5pm.
-Call 1-866-710-0456 or email co-cdass@palcofirst.com to request an appointment.
-Office hours are available by appointment, Mondays through Fridays 9am to 5pm.
-Call 1-888-752-8250 or email ppcdass@pplfirst.com to request an appointment.
-Is your phone system answered by a person or an automated system?
+FMS providers available.
+This is offered as additional information provided by the FMS providers.
+Question Palco PPL What is your Colorado Office Location and Contact Information?
+1600 Broadway Suite 1616 Denver, CO 80202 Phone: 1-866-710-0456 Email: co-cdass@palcofirst.com 1400 16 th Street 16 Market Square, Suite 400 Denver CO 80202 Phone: 1-888-752-8250 Email: ppcdass@pplfirst.com What are your office hours?
+Staff are available in-person by appointment: Mon-Fri: 8am-5pm.
+You can reach us by phone during business hours and after hours by email and voicemail.
+Office Hours by Appointment: Mon-Fri: 9am - 5pm Customer Service: Mon-Fri: 8am - 5pm Is your phone system answered by a person or an automated system?
 Calls are always answered by a live customer service agent.
-Calls are answered by live agents after callers self-verify through the interactive Voice Response (IVR) system.
-What is the attendant payroll schedule? •1st to 15th •16th to last day of the month Pay dates are semi-monthly on the 8th and 23rd of each month, or the next business day if those dates are on a weekend.
-1st to 15th 16th to last day of the month Pay-by dates are bi-monthly and paid on the 10th and 25th of each month, or the nearest business day if those dates are on a weekend.
-What is the supplemental or off- week payroll schedule?
-Off-cycle payrolls are run every other week and as needed to serve participants best.
+Calls are answered by live agents after self-verifying through the IVR system.
+What is the payroll schedule? • 1st - 15th • 16th - last day of the month Pay dates are semi-monthly on the 8th and 23rd of each month.
+Palco offers attendants access to a portion of their pay after every shift through our Earned Wage Access program.
+No interest and no fees! • 1st - 15th • 16th - last day of the month Pay by dates are bi-monthly and paid on the 10th and 25th of each month.
+What is the supplemental or off-week payroll schedule?
+Off cycle payrolls are run every other week and as needed to best serve stakeholders.
 We run an off-cycle payroll on alternate weeks to our regular payroll.